kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 ### Starboard Section

-- ***Optional Strat: Plot Armor***
-  - *This strat grants a minimum HP of 1 (called "Plot Armor" for short) for the rest of the run, but requires redoing the Spire DLZ and costs a minimum of 10 seconds (but likely more).
-The run can be done without it, but this strat provides a little safety if desired.*
-  - *To obtain Plot Armor:*
-    - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the load screen after the prior [DLZ](<../Major Glitches/Displaced Load Zone#endar-spire-dlz>)
-    - After Carth's convo starts, [access the Options Menu](<../Major Glitches/Anywhere Menu Glitch#accessing-menus>) to **Hard Save in New Slot (Slot 1)**
-    - Immediately load the Slot 1 Hard Save and activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the load
-      - This keeps your QS in the Command Module
-    - Perform the [QS Hotshot](<../Major Glitches/Hotshot#quick-save-hotshots>) to return to the Command Module
-    - [DLZ](<../Major Glitches/Displaced Load Zone#endar-spire-dlz>) into the Starboard Section again, using whatever method you used before
-  - *If you choose not to use the above strat:*
 - Activate [AMG](../Major%20Glitches/Anywhere%20Menu%20Glitch) on the load screen for the Starboard Section
 - After Carth's convo starts, [begin moving to the next room](../Major%20Glitches/Anywhere%20Menu%20Glitch#moving-during-cutscenes) while Carth narrates
   - QS next to the footlocker to end the CS
 - Loot footlocker in Terminal Room
 - Hack terminal console: 2,3
 - Carth accosts you